shinken-solutions/shinken/doc/source/15_development/pluginapi.rst

 Nagios will only read the first 4 KB of data that a plugin returns.
 This is done in order to prevent runaway plugins from dumping megs or gigs of data back to Nagios.
 This 4 KB output limit is fairly easy to change if you need.
 Simply edit the value of the MAX_PLUGIN_OUTPUT_LENGTH definition in the include/nagios.h.in file of the source code distribution and recompile Nagios.
 There's nothing else you need to change!

-Shinken behaviour is ...
-TODO fill in the blanks.
+Shinken behaviour is pretty the same.
+The parameter can be specified in **shinken.cfg**.
+The default value is 8K

 Examples
 =========

-If you're looking for some example plugins to study, I would recommend that you download the official Nagios plugins and look through the code for various C, Perl, and shell script plugins.
-Information on obtaining the official Nagios plugins can be found :ref:`here <thebasics/plugins>`.
+If you're looking for some example plugins to study, we would recommend that you download the official Monitoring plugins and look through the code for various C, Perl, and shell script plugins.
+Information on obtaining the official Monitoring plugins can be found :ref:`here <thebasics/plugins>`.

-Or go to the Shinken Git hub or look in your installation in shinken/modules and look for the NRPE and NSCA modules for inspiration on create a new poller or receiver  daemon module.
+Otherwise go to the Shinken Github or look in your installation in shinken/modules and look for the NRPE and NSCA modules for inspiration on create a new poller or receiver  daemon module.

-.. _ Nagios plugin development guidelines: http://nagiosplug.sourceforge.net/developer-guidelines
+.. _Monitoring plugins development guidelines: https://www.monitoring-plugins.org/doc/guidelines.html
-.. _Nagios plugin project website: http://sourceforge.net/projects/nagiosplug/
+.. _Monitoring plugins project website: https://www.monitoring-plugins.org